gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 If you don't see any warnings - you are safe to upgrade to v3.

-If this warning is displayed for a type defined by some plugin - open an issue in the plugin repo with suggestion to upgrade (and a link to this guide).
+If this warning is displayed for a type defined by some plugin - open an issue in the plugin repo with a suggestion to upgrade (and a link to this guide).

 You can still fix those warnings temporarily in your site's `gatsby-node.js` until it is fixed in the plugin.